 - Capcom is starting to tease a Resident Evil 4 remake

 - Wesker voice actor allegedly shares RE4 remake art

 It seems likely.
 Remaking Resident Evil 4 will give Capcom license to continue releasing the game on systems for years to come.
 If the success of the original is anything to go by, that’s exactly what they plan on doing.

 Now that the Resident Evil 2 and 3 remakes are in the rear mirror, Capcom’s remake team will be onto a new project.
 The remakes of the first three RE games (despite some quibbles regarding Resident Evil 3) were largely successful, critically and commercially.
 Therefore, there’s likely to be some fiscally minded folks at Capcom rubbing their hands with glee at the prospect of remaking Resident Evil 4.

 The most recent entry, Resident Evil Village, was a love letter to Resident Evil 4 in many ways.
 It borrowed from 4 just as heavily as it did from 7.
 So it’s clear that the game is still in Capcom’s collective mind – and many of those who rushed out to purchase Village as well.

-Resident Evil Village also upped the ante over its predecessor where action was concerned.
-Yet, it did so without losing its identity as a horror game.
-This was a tightrope that Resident Evil 4 also walked successfully, before RE 5 and 6 descended into all-out action.
+Resident Evil Village also upped the ante over its predecessor where the action was concerned, yet it did so without losing its identity as a horror game.
+This was a tightrope that Resident Evil 4 also walked successfully before RE 5 and 6 descended into all-out action.